javascript-tutorial/en.javascript.info/9-regular-expressions/03-regexp-character-classes/article.md

 ...But that's not all!

+The Unicode encoding, used by JavaScript for strings, provides many properties for characters, like: which language the letter belongs to (if a letter) it is it a punctuation sign, etc.

-Modern JavaScript also allows to look for characters by their Unicode properties, for instance:
+Modern JavaScript allows to use these properties in regexps to look for characters, for instance:

 - A cyrillic letter is: `pattern:\p{Script=Cyrillic}` or `pattern:\p{sc=Cyrillic}`.
 - A dash (be it a small hyphen `-` or a long dash `—`): `pattern:\p{Dash_Punctuation}` or `pattern:\p{pd}`.